-In accordance with the terms of the Pixley bequest, there are each semester awards for students of outstanding ability and promise in the fields of literature, music, and speech.
+In accordance with the terms of the Pixley bequest, awards are made each semester to students of outstanding ability and promise in the fields of literature, music, and speech.
 To be eligible for one of these awards the student must be enrolled in an upper college or qualified to enter an upper college and must be a major in the department in which the scholarship is awarded, or a divisional major in the humanities division.
-The awarding of these scholarships is made by a committee of which the registrar is the chairman.
+The awarding of these scholarships is made by a committee of which the Registrar is the chairman.
 To be eligible for a Pixley Scholarship, a student must have a quality point ratio of at least 2 in all work taken; in the field of the award, the quality of scholarship is expected to be much higher.
 Applications for scholarships should be addressed to the Registrar.
-Members of the committee are: Mr. R. H. Schmidt, Chairman; Dean Bulger, Dean Distad, and Mrs. Keating.